la2050/challenge/_2021/play/los-angeles-neighborhood-land-trust.md

   health benefits, including lower blood pressure and cholesterol levels, lower self-reported stress, lower rates of crime and domestic violence, and improved air and water quality.
-'Describe the project, program, or initiative that this grant will support to address the problem identified.': "A grant from LA 2050 will help LANLT engage and move forward 1-3 prospective projects in underserved communities in LA County while maintaining and activating the 12 parks and gardens we manage year-round. \t Core to the LANLT's mission and key to its successful model are the equally important pillars of organizing, design and development, and stewardship.
+'Describe the project, program, or initiative that this grant will support to address the problem identified.': >- A grant from LA 2050 will help LANLT engage and move forward 1-3 prospective projects in underserved communities in LA County while maintaining and activating the 12 parks and gardens we manage year-round.
+Core to the LANLT's mission and key to its successful model are the equally important pillars of organizing, design and development, and stewardship.
 The first phase of a new park, garden or renovation project always starts with deep community engagement and stakeholder involvement, where residents help to identify spaces and envision the projects by identifying their priorities.
 Through door-to-door outreach, workshops, focus groups, park-based events, and monthly meetings, we develop not only residents who engage in their own neighborhood vision, but resident leaders who take pride and steward their open spaces.
 Key to our successful model is our Park and Garden Stewardship Program, which engages local community residents to be the caretakers of their neighborhood greenspaces.
 This unique approach to operating, maintaining and activating our parks and gardens fosters both community ownership and economic development.
   LANLT Stewards help to ensure that our sites are clean and safe so that they can continue to serve as welcoming community spaces promoting mental wellbeing and healthy lifestyles.
-Our sites have proven track records of less vandalism, increased safety, and high utilization, while our residents are empowered and trained to address neighborhood issues."
+Our sites have proven track records of less vandalism, increased safety, and high utilization, while our residents are empowered and trained to address neighborhood issues.
 'What evidence do you have that this project, program, or initiative is or will be successful, and how will you define and measure success?': >-
   Our 12 owned or managed sites have consistent year-round care by resident caretakers, are active with community events and free programming and have